 - WickEd, is a Ministry of Education website aimed at 7-12 year olds.

 - For NCEA students there is Study it, a New Zealand website that can provide support in a range of subjects.
 It makes clear the standards involved and provides old test questions to practise on.
-You can find their website here.

 Back to top

-Where can I find a tutor to help my child?
+How can I find a tutor to help my child?

 How do I make a complaint about a teacher?